The Nottingham Emmanuel School: History

-The School began in September 2002 and has been using the old Wilford Meadows building until the arrival of its completed 'new build' in late 2008.
-The first 6th-form students began their A-Levels in September 2007.
+The school began in September 2002 and had been using the old Wilford Meadows building until the arrival of its completed "new build" in late 2008.
+The first 6th-form students began their A-Level courses in September 2007.

 In 2000 a project group was established to plan a programme of consultation, including a range of feasibility studies.
-There was very strong support from parents for the development of another Church school and this proposal was also supported nationally through the recommendations made in the Dearing Report for new Church Aided Schools to be established.
-In 2001 a temporary Governing body was convened to set up the School.
+There was very strong support from parents for the development of another church school and this proposal was also supported nationally through the recommendations made in the Dearing Report for new Church Aided Schools to be established.
+In 2001 a temporary governing body was convened to set up the school.

 The Nottingham Emmanuel School was so named because it reflects faith in God.
-The Governors realised that a specifically Christian spiritual ethos in which other faith traditions were hosted within an Anglican framework was crucial to the overall purpose.
-This is reflected in the School's Admission Policy.
+The governors realised that a specifically Christian spiritual ethos in which other faith traditions were hosted within an Anglican framework was crucial to the overall purpose.
+This is reflected in the School's admission policy.

-The School celebrated its official opening in 2002 with 180 students and is now full in Years 7, 8, 9, 10 and 11.
-In September 2006 the school welcomed their fifth year of intake and this meant students for the first time were entered for public examinations at Key Stage 4.
-The school has a planned full size of 1150 students, including the Sixth Form in 2008/9.
+The school celebrated its official opening in 2002 with 180 students, and is now full in years 7, 8, 9, 10 and 11.
+In September 2006 the school welcomed its fifth year of intake, and this meant students for the first time were entered for public examinations at key stage 4.
+The school has a planned full size of 1150 students, including the sixth form in 2008–09.

 The school converted to academy status on 1 June 2013.

-Previous schools
+Grammar school

 The true origins of the school, in a convoluted and chequered history, start with the Mundella Grammar School, on Colygate Road in the Meadows, which opened in 1899.
 The school's name came from Anthony John Mundella, a Liberal MP for Sheffield, and Sheffield Brightside.

+World War II

+In September 1939 153 boys were evacuated to Stamford School, and 117 girls to Stamford High School.
+The boys and girls travelled by train on 5 September 1939.
+Some were confirmed by the Bishop of Lincoln at St Mary's Church on 7 December 1939.

+The group returned by train on 12 March 1940, but Nottingham had not been bombed.
+The Nottingham Blitz was on 8 May 1941.

+Comprehensive

-During the war, from September 1939-March 1940, the school was evacuated to Stamford, Lincolnshire.
-This became a comprehensive in the 1970s, keeping its former name.
+The school became comprehensive in the 1970s, keeping its former name.
 These school buildings were demolished in 1985.
 The school transferred to the Roland Green Comprehensive School, which became the Wilford Meadows School.
-Due to its low results, this school was closed, and has now re-opened as the Nottingham Emmanuel School.
+Owing to its low results, this school was closed, and re-opened as the Nottingham Emmanuel School.

 Academic performance

-The school gets above average results for Nottingham at GCSE, and A Levels.
-Nottingham LEA gets the lowest results in the East Midlands.
+The school gets above average results for Nottingham at GCSE, and A-levels in the East Midlands and is "continued to be a good school" by Ofsted.

+Uniform

-The uniform is a white shirt, black blazer with the new 'NES' logo, and a purple tie which has two stripes to representative of the students' houses.
+The uniform is a white shirt, black blazer with the new "NES" logo, and a purple tie, which has two stripes to represent the students' houses.
+Black, school-suitable shoes must also be worn.
+Male pupils must wear black trousers; female students may choose either a skirt or a pair of trousers.